Skip to content

 Leif Azzopardi, University of Strathclyde, Scotland.
 Dr. Azzopardi is an Associate Professor in Artifical Intelligence and Data Science within the Departement of Computer and Information Sciences at the University of Strathclyde.
 He is the PI for the Interaction Lab (i-lab) which specializes in developing, evaluating and modelling information rich and information intensive applications and agents.

-Submit Your Runs
+Submit Your Runs (iKAT 2024)

 Announcements